 The Denver HIV Resources Planning Council is a mayoral-appointed board for the City and County of Denver under the Department of Public Health and Environment.
-Our mission is to assist in the coordination of high quality, culturally responsive delivery of HIV/AIDS services in the Denver Metro Area.
-Our vision is that people living with HIV (PLWH) have access the highest quality, innovative system of care that assures their continued health and well-being.
+Our mission is to assist in the coordination of high quality, culturally responsive delivery of HIV/AIDS services in the Denver Transitional Grant Area (Arapahoe, Adams, Broomfield, Denver, Douglas, Jefferson Counties).
+Our vision is that People Living with HIV (PLHIV) have access to the highest quality, innovative system of care that ensures their continued health and well-being.

 A Bit More About Us...

-The Planning Council is also responsible for: (a) conducting an ongoing needs assessment of people living with HIV (PLWH) in the Denver Transitional Grant Area (TGA), (b) assisting with Statewide Coordinated Statement of Need (SCSN) and the Colorado Integrated HIV Prevention & Care Plan, (c) crafting directives that provide guidance on how to improve service models and best meet identified needs, (d) reviewing service standards for each funded service category, and (e) evaluating the work of DDPHE HIV Resources.
+The Planning Council is also responsible for: (a) conducting an ongoing needs assessment of people living with HIV, (b) assisting with the Statewide Coordinated Statement of Need (SCSN) and the Colorado Integrated HIV Prevention & Care Plan, (c) crafting directives that provide guidance on how to improve service models and best meet identified needs, (d) reviewing service standards for each funded service category, and (e) evaluating the work of Denver HIV Resources.